Quick/Nimble/CONTRIBUTING.md

 ## Building the Project

-- Use `Nimble.xcproj` to work on Nimble.
+- Use `Nimble.xcodeproj` to work on Nimble.

 ## Pull Requests